DaVikingMan/FalconXOS/Updates.md

 # Update k.3(Bug and Less-Feature Update)

--Added '--help'
+-Added '--help'.
--Removed the starting text
+-Removed the starting text.

+# Update k.4

+-Added more functionality to '--help' command.
+-Fixed Bugs.
+-Moved Test to 'debug' folder.
+-'Debug' command can now be accessed in the Menu.
+-Fixed WritePad.